Last Modified: February 8, 2015

-Contents: Basics; My Remote Antenna Controller Won't work; Sluggish Movement; Too Many Ground Straps; It Just Won't Match; Short Leads; Shorted Leads; Secure Connections; Loose Coax Connections; Big RFI Sources; End of Travel Issues; SWR Detect Issues; Odds & Ends;
+Contents: Basics; My Remote Antenna Controller Won't work; Sluggish Movement; Too Many Ground Straps; It Just Won't Match; Short Leads; Shorted Leads; Secure Connections; Loose Coax Connections; Big RFI Sources; End of Travel Issues; SWR Issues;

 Adding insult, users often sand the paint and zinc undercoat to bare metal which promotes rust and accelerates the failure rate.
 The hidden factor here is the loss of an adequate shield (RF) return for the coax cable.
-High SWR, common mode issues, and intermittent receive are some of the indicators of a loose mount.
+Fluctuating SWR, RFI, and intermittent receive are some of the indicators of a loose mount.

 My Remote Antenna Controller Won't Work